Four members of U.S. Senate unveil bipartisan bill ensuring nationwide abortion rights - NewsBreak

 Sinema said in the statement announcing the agreement that the “legislation protects the health and wellbeing of women in Arizona and across the country by ensuring all women — no matter where they live — can access the health care they need and have the ability to make their own decisions about their futures.”

-The post Four members of U.S. Senate unveil bipartisan bill ensuring nationwide abortion rights appeared first on Idaho Capital Sun .
+The post Four members of U.S. Senate unveil bipartisan bill ensuring nationwide abortion rights appeared first on Michigan Advance .